oliwierptak/Everon1/README.md

 it does not mean, that from now on, every other Controller as well will be stuffed, with responsibilities/implementations/source code they don't actually use.

-In one application, you can specify with surgical precision what parts require what collaborators to do their work.
-For example, a console application which only require one specific Controller to have a View, in order to compose and send e-mails in HTML format.
-Or that cron job application for generating Reports.

-Maybe for your case, it makes more sense to use the Model View Presenter (MVP) instead of MVC?
-No problem, just take Everon's parts and put them together in your way.

 One line, on demand, lazy loaded dependency injection.
 No annotations, yaml or xml files to configure.
 In fact, there isn't any configuration file needed at all.
 Instead, Everon applications use [root composition pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) to create